skronheim/Project-4/README.md

 ### Popularity Prediction

-* We first tried converting popularity into categorical bins and predict the bin based on song characteristics.
+* We first tried converting popularity into categorical bins and predicting the bin based on song characteristics.
 The accuracy and loss are in the summary_stats folder.
 We tested several different preprocessing methods and then performed hyperparameter tuning to determine the best model structure once we settled on the preprocessing.
 * We tried the iterations below:
     1. Standard scaler with 4 popularity bins:
         * 0 = "None" = 0